TakeLab/podium/docs/source/walkthrough.rst

 Customizing the preprocessing pipeline with Fields
 --------------------------------------------------

 Data processing in Podium is wholly encapsulated in the flexible :class:`podium.Field` class.
-Default Fields for the SST dataset are defined in the :meth:`podium.datasets.SST.get_dataset_splits` method, but you can easily redefine and customize them.
+Default Fields for the SST dataset are defined in the :func:`podium.datasets.SST.get_dataset_splits` method, but you can easily redefine and customize them.
 We will only scratch the surface of customizing Fields in this section.

 You can think of Fields as the path your data takes from the input to your model.
 In order for Fields to be able to process data, you need to which input data columns will pass through which Fields.